weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

 ## Develop
-- Rewritten subclassing mechanism of ModelClass
+- Rewritten subclassing mechanism of ModelClass.
-- Allow specifying graph in load function on ModelClass
+- Allow specifying graph in load function on ModelClass.
-- When attributes is an array, return the first instead of the array
+- When attributes is an array, return the first instead of the array.
+- Let the Legacy Error object be a JS Error instead just a {} object.

 ## 8.5.0
-- Allows a Constructor function to be passed to Weaver.Relation.prototype.load
+- Allows a Constructor function to be passed to Weaver.Relation.prototype.load.
-- Implements selectRelation for Weaver.ModelQuery
+- Implements selectRelation for Weaver.ModelQuery.
-- Implements Weaver.ModelRelation.prototype.load (with validity checking)
+- Implements Weaver.ModelRelation.prototype.load (with validity checking).

 ## 8.4.0
 - Add createdAt and createdBy methods to weaver node.
-- adds try/catch to JSON.parsing in cm.prototype.query
+- Adds try/catch to JSON.parsing in cm.prototype.query.

 ## 8.3.0
 - Adds the selectIn method on WeaverQuery, which allows you to load any